StanfordSNR/guardian-agent/README.md

-# SSH Guardian Agent
+## SSH Guardian Agent

+Traditional ssh-agent forwarding [can](https://heipei.github.io/2015/02/26/SSH-Agent-Forwarding-considered-harmful/) [be](https://news.ycombinator.com/item?id=9425805) [dangerous](https://lyte.id.au/2012/03/19/ssh-agent-forwarding-is-a-bug/): the local ssh-agent signs unauthenticated forwarded challenges using the user's private key.
+A compromised intermediary can send rogue challenges and use the user's identity to authenticate to other servers or to run unauthorized commands.

 SSH Guardian Agent is an SSH client providing secure SSH agent forwarding.
+A user first uses the `ssh-guard-agent` client to connect from the local machine, on which she stores her private SSH keys, to an intermediary machine (e.g., on AWS).
+She can then use `ssh-guard-agent` on the intermediary machine to establish SSH connections to other servers.
+The local `ssh-guard-agent` verifies the identity of the **intermediary**, the **remote server** and the **command**, either by prompting the user or based on a stored security policy.

 ![Example](animation.gif)